-- Anomaly is caused by missing information on the sampled file and is therefore considered to be a complete misstatement.
+- The anomaly is caused by missing information on the sampled file and is therefore considered to be a complete misstatement.
 In this case the projection is computed excluding this misstatement and replaced with another debtor from the reserve sample. - 2.
-Anomaly is considered to be an outlier and is therefore corrected or excluded from the projection of the misstatement (ref.: ISA 530, Para.
-13) and replaced with another debtor from the reserve sample. - If a common feature of the anomaly (ref.: ISA 530, A17) is detected in the rest of the sample (e.g. collateral misvaluation, failure to identify a concession, etc.), the bank team should not make any adjustment for the anomalous misstatement.
+The anomaly is considered to be an outlier and is therefore corrected or excluded from the projection of the misstatement (ref.: ISA 530, paragraph 13) and replaced with another debtor from the reserve sample. - 3.
+If a common feature of the anomaly (ref.: ISA 530, paragraph A17) is detected in the rest of the sample (e.g. collateral misvaluation, failure to identify a concession, etc.), the bank team should not make any adjustment for the anomalous misstatement.